kbarbary/sep/README.md

 _Note: The C library should not yet be considered stable.
 (To my knowledge, no one is using it directly.)_

+_Note: The build process only works on Linux and OS X._

-**Build:** To build the C library from source, you must have [scons](http://scons.org/) available on your system.
-In the top level directory,
+**Build:** To build the C library from source, you must have

 ```
-scons          # build the library
-scons --clean  # clean the built library
+make
 ```

 **Run tests:** The test program requires that the `cfitsio` library and development header be installed.
 On Ubuntu `sudo apt-get install libcfitsio3-dev` should do it.
-In the top level directory:

 ```
-scons ctest             # build the test executable
-cd ctest && ./runtests  # run tests
-scons ctest --clean     # clean the built test executable
+make test
 ```

-Note: before *running* the tests, ensure that the built shared library in `src` can be found.
-On linux, you can do this by putting the path to the library in the `LD_LIBRARY_PATH` environment variable.

-**Install or link:** The static library and header can be installed with
+**Install** The static library and header can be installed with

 ```
+make install
-scons install --prefix=/path/to/prefix
+make PREFIX=/path/to/prefix install
 ```

-This will install the library in `/path/to/prefix/lib` and header file in `/path/to/prefix/include`.
-If you wish to link against the static library without installing, it will be found in the `src` subdirectory after building.
+This will install the shared and static library in `/path/to/prefix/lib` and header file in `/path/to/prefix/include`.
+The default prefix is `/usr/local`.

-The shared library cannot yet be automatically installed.

 **API:** The C library API is documented in the header file [sep.h](src/sep.h).